Don’t succumb to peer pressure and take illegal drugs. Say no to drugs and friends who encourage drug abuse.

 Friends may come and go in your life but it is more important that they accept you for who you are.
 A good friend is someone who can provide a reliable source of support no matter the situation, someone who lends a listening ear and someone whose company you enjoy.
 Stay away from ‘friends’ who urge you to get involved in the abuse of illegal substances because it is your health that will be damaged.

-Be ready to listen, although you need not have all the answers.
-This is because sometimes, people just want somebody to talk to so that they can decide what is the next step to take.
-Positive gestures like smiling and hugging are great ways to show friends that you care and that they are not alone.
+Be ready to listen, even if you do not have the answers to the issues.
+Sometimes, what a friend needs is someone to talk to, to sort out their thoughts before deciding on the next step.
+Positive gestures like being attentive, acknowledging their emotions and hugging are great ways to show friends that you care and that they are not alone.

 Visit the CNB website for more information on drug abuse.